drupal-graphql-compose/documentation/core/nodes.md

 Each enabled node type has a schema type.
 For example, the `article` node type will be typed as `NodeArticle`.

-> Tip: Don't name your content type "Union" or "Interface"
+> :thinking: Don't name your content type "Union" or "Interface"